mellowagain/ioc/articles/great-things-in-2019.md

 ## Favorite musicians discovered

 All artists here are in the Lo-Fi genre.
-It is my favorite music genre and listen to it almost exclusively, both at home and on my almost daily public transport rides to work/school.
+It is my favorite music genre and I listen to it almost exclusively, both at home and on my almost daily public transport rides to work/school.

 * [City Girl](https://twitter.com/citygirltime) - *I love that almost every song has a story behind it which completes the City Girl character.*